stinkyfart69420/FastFlash/README.md

 # FastFlash (formerly FastUSBFlash)
 # Warning!
-This script only works on linux.
-Windows version isnt done yet.
+This script only works exclusively on linux.

 Hey!